core-wg/senml-spec/draft-ietf-core-senml.md

 ~~~~

 The SenML Stream is represented as a sensml tag that contains a series
 of senml tags for each SenML Record.
-The SenML Fields are represents
+The SenML attributes are
-as XML attributes.
-The following table shows the mapping of the SenML
+represented as XML attributes.
+The following table shows the mapping
-labels, which are used for the attribute name, to the attribute types
+of the SenML labels, which are used for the attribute name, to the
-used in the XML senml tags.
+attribute types used in the XML senml tags.

 | Name          | Label| Type    |
 | Base Name     | bn   | string  |